 The planned dissertation committee and the student will meet for a one-hour prospectus conference during the Fall Reading Period.
 This is meant to be a conversation, with students getting feedback on all aspects of the proposed dissertation – its argument, aims, scope, and components, as well as the plan for research and writing.
 The prospectus conference will begin with the student offering a brief (ten minutes) presentation of the dissertation’s themes and goals, and questions and discussion will follow, with all committee members participating.
 Students should come away from this conference with a clear idea of any changes needed in the prospectus itself, and with a clear work plan for beginning dissertation research and writing.
 In response to the suggestions received at this prospectus conference and subsequently, the student will prepare the final version of the prospectus, to be submitted as soon as possible to the Department for formal approval but no later than Spring Break of the following Spring semester.

-Students will also share their prospectus and dissertation plans at a graduate student workshop.
-The GSAS workshop for graduate students will be the venue for these conversations, and all faculty and graduate students will be invited to participate.
+Students are invited to share their prospectus and dissertation plans at a the GSAS workshop.
 These events are meant as much to help the dissertation-writing student, who will get feedback from peers and other faculty, as to engage the larger community in the dissertation projects from the very first.
 They will also give entering graduate students a sense of dissertation work from the very first, and allow students to learn across the generations and from each other.